DevenGibbs/project-flashcards/README.md

 # Flaschard App

-This is a React application designed to help students study online including ability for users to create, edit, and study custom decks and digital flashcards.
+This is a React application designed to help students study online.
+It includes the ability for users to create, edit, and study custom decks and digital flashcards.

-## :bulb: Features
+## :bulb: Skills Demonstrated
-* User can create custom decks of flashcards and edit their contents
-* Study feature allows student to "self-quiz" by hiding backside of card until flipped
+* Installed packages via NPM.
+* Wrote React function components.
+* Created routes, including nested routes, using React Router.
+* Used hooks like useState(), useParams(), and useHistory().
+* Debugged React code through console output and using the VS Code debugger.

-## :hammer_and_wrench: Skills
+## :hammer_and_wrench: Tech Stack
-* Javascript
+* Languages = Javascript & HTML5
-* React
+* Library = React
   * React Hooks
   * React Router
 * Bootstrap 4
-* HTML5

 ## :handshake: Special Thanks
 * Thinkful